wp-plugins/wp-widget-gallery/readme.txt

 == Installation ==

-1. Upload charitydonation-thermometer folder to the `/wp-content/plugins/` directory
+1. Upload wp-widget-gallery folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==